hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 “Mr. Leonard,” the man said, opening the door and trying a smile.
 “Thank you so much for your cooperation.
 I’m Connor, the main coordinator of the West Raleigh Neighborhood Smart Grid.”
 Connor outstretched his hand.
 Kurt, unmoving, glared at him over his sunglasses.

 “Great.
+Hi.
 So my recommendation is you start explaining this shit and fast.”

 Connor genuinely flinched.
 If there was one thing Kurt wasn’t feeling, it was intimidation.
 This man exuded the same nervous tics as any of the corporate ambassadors Kurt would’ve been meeting with anyway.
 And yet the trappings of an average job, like Quantus’ attack profile debriefings, didn’t apply here.
 No more script.
 Despite this sudden redirection, Kurt still felt he had the upper hand.
 He got out of the vehicle and put on the face of a grizzled specialist.
 He looked like a smartly dressed but jaded man you’d find on the cover of a paperback techno-thriller.
 As specialized expertise grew less important, the crucial aspect of Kurt’s job became the act of it.
 And, to him, this situation was no different.

-“Please, just follow me, Mr. Leonard,” Connor said, waving down the street.
+“Please just follow me, Mr. Leonard,” Connor said, waving down the street.
 “I’d imagine there’s not much time before your employers notice your redirection, so let’s take a walk around the neighborhood and talk things over.”

 Kurt could always turn back if he wanted.
 This was wide in the open, hemmed in by Raleigh’s passive surveillance.
 He didn’t have to see the camera systems and sensor networks to know they existed, but the thought of them made him feel safer…so he went for it and followed Connor’s lead.